7 Pros and Cons of Doing a First Look

 “First looks” have become a juggernaut trend in the wedding industry.
-Scroll through any wedding blog and your bound to find loads of pictures of happy couples reacting to seeing their beloved as a bride or groom for the first time.
+Scroll through any wedding blog and you’re bound to find loads of pictures of happy couples reacting to seeing their beloved as a bride or groom for the first time.
 But a first look isn’t for everyone.
-Whether or not you do a first look is a completely personal decision, but it can still certainly be a difficult one to make.
-Here a few things to consider before deciding if a first look is right for your wedding day.
+Whether or not you do one is a completely personal decision, but it can still certainly be a difficult one to make.

 If you want to kick back and enjoy cocktail hour with your friends and family, then a first look might be for you.
 Some couples don’t get the opportunity to pal around with their guests until dinner so they can take care of wedding photos during cocktail hour.
 The first look allows couples to get the photos out of the way and just enjoy the moment.